shmorais/docassemble/_docs/installation.md

 ---
 layout: docs
-title: How to install docassemble
+title: Como instalar o Docassemble
-short_title: Installation
+short_title: Instalação
 ---

 If you are only interested in seeing how **docassemble** works, you do